-- iv.
-Failing to maintain DCYF licensure or certification or otherwise failing to comply with DCYF regulations or the standards and regulations established by another federal or State government entity applicable to the setting in which the child care is provided; - v.
-Failing to protect the confidentiality of information related to CCAP beneficiaries; or - vi.
-Endangering, or failing to ensure, the health or safety of any child in the provider's care; - vii.
-Failing to report criminal convictions or the imposition of civil penalties.
-An approved provider shall report to DHS any criminal conviction or civil penalties imposed for such acts on: the provider, an employee of the provider engaged directly in the provision of child care; or, if a non-certified provider, an adult member of the provider's household.
-Failure to make such reports within ten (10) days from the date the conviction/penalty is imposed shall be grounds for discontinuation of approved status; - viii.
-Failing to report any changes in their provider status, living arrangements, addition of new household members, or other vital information to the OCC within ten (10) days of the change; - ix.
-Caring for more children than allowed under this rule or applicable state laws and regulations; - x.
-Caring for a child who lives in the same household as the provider; - xi.
-Failing to attend CCAP Approved Provider Introductory Training; - xii.
-Failing to provide DHS with a completed CCAP APRR when requested; - xiii.
-Providing inaccurate or misleading information in the CCAP APRR for the purposes of altering the amount of the DHS authorized payment rate; or - xiv.
-Refusing or failing to cooperate with DHS personnel conducting audits, reviews, or evaluations related to the proper and efficient operation of the CCAP or compliance with the rules set forth herein or terms and conditions of the provider agreement; or - xv.
-For legal Non-certified providers- ceasing to provide child care services to CCAP pending or eligible children. - b.
+- provider's household.
+Failure to make such reports within ten (10) days from the date the conviction/penalty is imposed shall be grounds or discontinuation of approved status; - Failing to report any changes in their provider status, living arrangements, addition of new household members, or other vital information to the OCC within ten (10) days of the change; - j.
+Caring for more children than allowed under this rule or applicable state laws and regulations; - k.
+Caring for a child who lives in the same household as the provider; - I. Failing to attend CCAP Approved Provider Introductory Training; - m.
+Failing to provide DHS with a completed CCAP APRR when requested; - n.
+Providing inaccurate or misleading information in the CCAP APRR for the purposes of altering the amount of the DHS authorized payment rate; or - Refusing or failing to cooperate with DHS personnel conducting audits, reviews, or evaluations related to the proper and efficient operation of the CCAP or compliance with the rules set forth herein or terms and conditions of the provider agreement; or - p.
+For legal License exempt providers- ceasing to provide child care services to CCAP pending or eligible children. - 2.
 Corrective Action Option.
-The department reserves the right to offer a CCAP approved provider subject to discontinuation the opportunity to take corrective action prior to the effective date of discontinuation of approved provider status and termination of the provider agreement.

-In such cases, the OCC shall send a notice to the approved provider that shall clearly state the type of corrective action required, the date it is to be completed, and the method for evaluating whether the deficiency has been corrected.

-Corrective actions shall be permitted in only those cases in which the department determines that the health, safety and welfare of eligible children and the fundamental purposes of the CCAP will not be jeopardized while the remedy is being implemented.

-- (3) CPD Confidentiality.
+The department reserves the right to offer a CCAP approved provider subject to discontinuation the opportunity to take corrective action prior to the effective date of discontinuation of approved provider status and termination of the provider agreement. - a.
+In such cases, the OCC shall send a notice to the approved provider that shall clearly state the type of corrective action required, the date it is to be completed, and the method for evaluating whether the deficiency has been corrected. - b.
+Corrective actions shall be permitted in only those cases in which the department determines that the health, safety and welfare of eligible children and the fundamental purposes of the CCAP will not be jeopardized while the remedy is being implemented. - c.
+DHS reserves the right to adhere to a permanent discontinuation of CCAP approval for situations when the terms of a DHS corrective action plan have not been met. - C. CPD Confidentiality.
 Both the CPD and web enrollment raise certain confidentiality issues that have been addressed by the department as follows: - a.
 Confidentiality Statement.
 Approved providers and the families of eligible children shall be notified at the time of application that, as CPD providers and CCAP beneficiaries, certain personal information may be accessed on the DHS web site by department personnel, approved providers and contracted agents of DHS.
 A confidentiality statement shall be signed by both providers and parents, prior to participating in the CCAP, indicating that they are aware of, and understand, the limits on confidentiality associated with the methods DHS employs to gather and disseminate information through the CCAP automated enrollment system and the purposes for such information, as well as how that information will be accessed and used. - b.
 Technological Protections.
 DHS shall utilize the most advanced technological methods available to ensure the confidentiality of information contained in the CPD and through web enrollment pertaining to CCAP beneficiaries and approved providers.